 (b) The commissioner must identify effective models for measuring individual student progress that enable a school district or school site to perform gains-based analysis, including evaluating the effects of the teacher, school, and school district on student achievement over time.
 At least one model must be a "value-added" assessment model that reliably estimates those effects for classroom settings where a single teacher teaches multiple subjects to the same group of students, for team teaching arrangements, and for other teaching circumstances.

 (c) If a district has an accountability plan that includes gains-based analysis or "value-added" assessment, the commissioner shall, to the extent practicable, incorporate those measures in determining whether the district or school site meets expectations.
 The department must coordinate with the district in evaluating school sites and continuous improvement plans, consistent with best practices.

-(c) The commissioner must make available the first school designations and school performance report cards by November 2003, and during the beginning of each school year thereafter.
+(c) The commissioner must make available the first performance report cards by November 2003, and during the beginning of each school year thereafter.

-(d) A school or district may appeal in writing a designation under this section to the commissioner within 30 days of receiving the designation.
+(d) A school or district may appeal its adequate yearly progress status in writing to the commissioner within 30 days of receiving the notice of its status.
 The commissioner's decision to uphold or deny an appeal is final.

 (1) two superintendents;

 (3) two higher education faculty; and